at Williams College

 Where should you apply?
 There are several rankings available on the web, and these can give you a rough idea of reputations of various departments.
 Most departments are stronger in some fields than in others — talk to a professor in the field you are interested in for more specific suggestions on where to apply.

-Columbia Professor Chris Blattman offers good advice for students interested in development economics and thinking about graduate school here and here.
+Columbia Professor Chris Blattman offers lots good advice for students interested in development economics and/or public policy and thinking about a masters or a PhD in economics, political science, or something related.
+This includes blog posts such as: ” Frequently asked questions on PhD applications,” “What MA, MPA, or MIA program is for you?,” and ” How to get a PhD *and* save the world.”
 He also provides good advice on how to ask for recommendation letters here.

-Mark Foley at Davidson College hosts a page with these and other useful links here.
+Mark Foley at Davidson College hosts a page that collects many of the links above here.

 Graduate programs look for a high score in the quantitative GRE.